liyong-li/k8s-pacman-app/docs/README.md

 # Setup

 ## Provision OpenShift 4.6+ cluster.
-Provision 2 or more OpenShift 4.6 or later clusters on RHPDS, **Cluster 1** will be used to host ACM and MongoDB the other clusters will be hosting the Pacman application.
+Provision 2 or more OpenShift 4.6 or later clusters on RHPDS
+- **Management_Cluster** will be used to host ACM and MongoDB the other clusters will be hosting the Pacman application.
+- **Pacman_Cluster** will be hosting the pacman application, steps to configure the **Pacman_Cluster** are the same

 ## Fork the repository